Move

 When you're done, come back to the centre, roll up and relax your arms.

 Slide your hand down the inside of your calf, lean to one side and bring your other arm up and over your head.
-Gently ease into the stretch and then come back to the centre and repeat on the other side.
+Feel the stretch and then come back to the centre.

-Bring your feet back together, lift one foot up, and place it over the other thigh, rest it there and feel the stretch in your glutes (bottom muscles).
+Bring your feet back together, lift one foot up, and with your knee out towards the side, rest it on your opposite thigh and feel the stretch.
 If you want to, lean forward to deepen the stretch.
-Repeat on the other side.

 Part two – standing next to your chair